-The centralized recruitment approach ensures effective, consistent, and efficient processes are being used to fill board vacancies, including matching skills, knowledge, and competencies to the requirements of each ABC board.
+The centralized recruitment approach ensures effective, consistent and efficient processes are being used to fill board vacancies, including matching skills, knowledge and competencies to the requirements of each public agency board.
 Competency-based recruitment and appointment processes directly contribute to public agencies fulfilling their mandates and increasing public confidence.

-By public agencies developing a competency matrix and identify skill requirements, agency governance is strengthened.
+By public agencies utilizing a competency matrix and identifying skill requirements, agency governance is strengthened.

-To establish a platform to further increase opportunities for efficiencies and consistencies across the government, the recruitment process for public agencies, boards and commissions (ABCs) is centralized through the Public Agency Secretariat (PAS).
+To further increase opportunities for efficiencies and consistencies across the government, the recruitment process for public agencies, boards and commissions (ABCs) is centralized through the Public Agency Secretariat (PAS).